 Here are the industry experts who helped develop our security skills list:

-- Candy Alexander, president, ISSA International, and CISO, NeuEon
+- Candy Alexander, board president of ISSA International, and CISO, NeuEon.

 - Ryan Corey, co-founder and former CEO, Cybrary.

 - Brandon Hoffman, chief strategy officer at Intel 471.